dumbo25/newt/README.md

 ## Versioning
 [SemVer](http://semver.org/) is used for version numbers.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+Version needs to be changed in index.html, monitor.html.

 ## License
 This project is licensed under the GNU GPLv3 - see the [LICENSE.md](LICENSE.md) file for details